 Fertility for the Over-40s

-Women are increasingly delaying having children so more and more are seeking fertility treatment later in life and in to their forties.
+Women are increasingly delaying having children, so more frequently they are seeking fertility treatment later in life and in to their forties.
 Unfortunately, over 40, their chances of conceiving are lower than if they had tried for a baby in their twenties or thirties.
 Women are born with a fixed number of eggs and eventually this store of eggs runs down as they approach the menopause.
 As well as a woman’s number of eggs declining as they age, the quality of the eggs also decreases.
 This leads to an increased amount of chromosomal abnormalities in the eggs which in turn can increase the risk of miscarriage and babies born with genetic conditions (such as Down syndrome).

-“The key aspect for any fertility patient over 40 years old is to make sure they are fully informed of their individual chance of success from the treatment options available to them.” says Professor Macklon.
+“The key aspect for any patient looking to become pregnant over 40 years old is to make sure they are fully informed of their individual chance of success from the treatment options available to them.” says Professor Macklon.
 “It is important that the patient has a detailed conversation with a fertility specialist to discuss their individual circumstances before starting any treatment.”
 To understand a woman’s fertility better, a fertility health check may be suggested including hormone tests and a pelvic ultrasound scan to assess the womb and ovaries.
 However, unfortunately there is no test to assess the quality of eggs and the age of the female patient will determine her likely chance of any treatment working.

 IVF with Pre-implantation Genetic Testing for Aneuploidy (PGT-A)

 Many IVF cycles fail because the embryos are genetically abnormal (chromosomally unbalanced).
-An abnormal number of chromosomes (aneuploidy) means that embryos are unable to implant or develop into a healthy pregnany or live birth.
+An abnormal number of chromosomes (aneuploidy) means that embryos are unable to implant or develop into a healthy pregnancy or live birth.
 Studies have found that as the age of the female patient increases, the greater the number of chromosome abnormalities in their eggs and resulting embryos.

 “PGT-A helps the embryology team to select embryos that have the best chance of implanting.” says Professor Macklon, “It can benefit women over 40 provided that there are enough embryos to choose from.
 If there is only one embryo created, then PGT-A can have limited value.”
 Following IVF, day 5 embryos (blastocysts) are biopsied and the cells sent to a laboratory to be genetically tested.
 Any embryos that are found to be “normal” can then be transferred in a later frozen embryo transfer one at a time.